micablock/document-migrator-with-astra/readme.md

 ## Configuration

-All configurations to be setup within `config.ini`
+All configurations to be setup within `config.ini`.
+Make changes to the config.ini file with correct parameters to make the connections to Astra Database and Mongodb instance.

 ```
 [mongo]